cleodora-forecasting/cleodora/website/content/docs/roadmap.md

 The MVP (Minimal Viable Product) must implement the following features.

 * Web-based
-* Make binary (yes/no) predictions (title, description, probability of being true 0 - 100, datetime, reason for probability, resolution date)
+* Make binary (yes/no) forecasts (title, description, probability of being true 0 - 100, datetime, reason for probability, closing date)
-* Edit question.
-Modify prediction title, description and resolution date
+* Edit forecast.
+Modify title, description and closing date
 * Update prediction.
 Allow modifying the probability 0 - 100 and attach a
   datetime to it.
 Add a reason for that probability.
-* Allow viewing the history of probabilities for a prediction, including datetimes and the reason given at the time.
+* Allow viewing the history of probabilities for a forecast, including datetimes and the reason given at the time.
-* Allow resolving a prediction as true, false or N/A. Add a comment when resolving.
+* Allow resolving a forecast as true, false or N/A. Add a comment when resolving.
-* Calculate the Brier score for every probability of a prediction in the past
+* Calculate the Brier score for every probability of a forecast in the past
-* Calculate the avg Brier score for the entire prediction
+* Calculate the avg Brier score for the entire forecast
-* Calculate the avg Brier score across all predictions
+* Calculate the avg Brier score across all forecasts
 * For personal usage at home
 * Single binary, easy deployment cross platform desktop/server
 * High degree of test automation and good documentation to make future development easy for busy and lazy people like myself
-* Have an overview page with all predictions.
+* Have an overview page with all forecasts.
 	* Sortable by:
 		* Last prediction update
 		* Creation date